AIsTushar/Food-Delivery-Website/readme.md

 # FOOD DELIVERY WEBSITE

 This is a single-page front-end website for a food delivery service.
 The website is designed using HTML and CSS.
-It is responsive and adapts to two breakpoints: 1025px and 751px.
+It is responsive and adapts to three breakpoints: 1025px, 751px and 431px.

 ## live Link